Sauteed Lemon Pepper Chicken

 • Incorporate vegetables: Make this dish more filling and pack it with more nutrients by adding some veggies.
 After sauteing the chicken, saute some zucchini, broccoli, asparagus, green beans, or cauliflower in the same pan.
 Set aside and then make the sauce.
 Or for an easier option, simply wilt some spinach into the sauce right before serving.

 • Add more flavor: For even more flavor, consider adding some sundried tomatoes, capers, artichoke hearts, olives, or roasted red peppers to the dish.
-Just watch the salt, to make sure it doesn’t end up to salty.
+Just watch the salt, to make sure it doesn't end up too salty.

 Recipe Tips and Tricks